 But what about cables?

 If you find yourself asking whether cable size being too small would make a difference, you’d be right!
-However, the vast majority of all cables available to you will be more than sufficient to support what you need.
-This is especially true for headphones, which typically have much lower power requirements, and also shorter cables, than speakers do.
+However, the vast majority of cables available to you will be more than sufficient to support what you need.
+This is especially true for headphones, which typically have much lower power requirements and shorter cables than speakers.

 So, do you ever need a headphone amp?

 If it wasn’t obvious before, very few headphones out there require a lot of juice to work properly.
-It’s really only when you start getting into the world of audiophile-grade cans that you start to see models that require a dedicated amplifier to work the way their designers intended, and that’s because most headphones—even the newer high-end ones—are being designed for use with things like iPods, smartphones, and Bluetooth; low-power devices.
+It’s really only when you start getting into the world of audiophile-grade cans that you start to see models that require a dedicated amplifier to work the way their designers intended.
+That’s because most headphones—even the newer high-end ones—are being designed for use with things like iPods, smartphones, and Bluetooth, which are low-power devices.